WU-RDS/RMA2023/index.md

 <tbody>
   <tr>
    <td style="text-align:left;"> Assignment 1: R Basics </td>
-   <td style="text-align:left;"> April 27 </td>
+   <td style="text-align:left;"> Oct 19 </td>
-   <td style="text-align:left;"> May 3, 11:59PM </td>
+   <td style="text-align:left;"> Nov 2, 11:59PM </td>
   </tr>
   <tr>
    <td style="text-align:left;"> Assignment 2: Supervised learning </td>
-   <td style="text-align:left;"> May 11 </td>
+   <td style="text-align:left;"> Nov 16 </td>
-   <td style="text-align:left;"> May 24, 11:59PM </td>
+   <td style="text-align:left;"> Nov 22, 11:59PM </td>
   </tr>
   <tr>
    <td style="text-align:left;"> Assignment 3: Unsupervised learning </td>
-   <td style="text-align:left;"> May 25 </td>
+   <td style="text-align:left;"> Nov 23 </td>
-   <td style="text-align:left;"> June 8, 11:59PM </td>
+   <td style="text-align:left;"> Dec 7, 11:59PM </td>
   </tr>
 </tbody>
 <tfoot><tr><td style="padding: 0; " colspan="100%">
-<span style="font-style: italic;">Note: </span> <sup></sup> Dates and times are indicated for group A.</td></tr></tfoot>
+<sup></sup> </td></tr></tfoot>
 </table>

 <br>

 #### Group project {-}

 The group project consists of an extended analysis of a data set using the methods we covered in the course and the reporting of the results using the R markdown format.

-The **submission date** for the group project is on **June 14, 2023**.
-There is an opportunity to schedule a **coaching session** regarding the group project on **June 12** between 9:00AM nd 5:00PM.
-If you would like to make use of the opportunity to schedule a coaching session, please register an appointment by sending me an email.
+The **submission date** for the group project is on **December 15, 2023**.

-Again, please make sure that you have exhausted all other resources to solve a particular problem, such as the online tutorial, the forum on Learn\@wu, and other web resources (see below) before you schedule a coaching session.
-If you feel that other students might have similar questions and would benefit from an answer to a particular question, you should post the question in the forum on Learn\@wu.
+Again, please make sure that you have exhausted all other resources to solve a particular problem, such as the online tutorial, the forum on Canvas, and other web resources (see below) before you schedule a coaching session.
+If you feel that other students might have similar questions and would benefit from an answer to a particular question, you should post the question in the forum on Canvas.
 <br>

 ### Grading {-}